toaderflorin/blog/content/blog/2020-04-02-immutability/index.md

 }
 ```

 Instead of calling `setState()`, we dispatch an action which is received by a reducer which returns a new value for the application state based on the existing state and the action.
 Just like setState, a reducer typically leaves the existing fields untouched and just overrides what we want to change but the result is a new instance.
-In case we don't want to change anything, we should return state instead of `{ ...state }`.
+In case we don't want to change anything, we should return state instead of `{...state}`.
 Instance comparison still works.